Igor Rudan: Family

-Igor Rudan was born in Zagreb, Croatia's capital in 1971, which was then a city in the former Yugoslavia.
-His father Nikola Rudan, was a surgeon at the Institute for Tumours and Allied Diseases in Zagreb.
-His mother Tatjana (nee Valić) was a concert pianist.
-His uncle Pavao Rudan, Nikola's younger brother, was an anthropologist and an eminent Croatian scholar who later became Secretary-General of the Croatian Academy of Sciences and Arts.
-Their father and Rudan's grandfather, Mario Rudan, was a judge of the Croatian Supreme Court, while his wife Lucija (nee Perinić) was a school teacher and a well-known Croatian poet.
-Family Rudan originates from the village of Bogomolje on the island of Hvar, Croatia.
+Igor Rudan was born in 1971 in Zagreb, Croatia, then a city of Yugoslavia.
+His father, Nikola Rudan, was a surgeon at the Institute for Tumors and Allied Diseases in Zagreb.
+Rudan's mother, Tatjana (née Valić), was a concert pianist.
+His sister, Mirna Rudan Lisak, is a Croatian author of books and essays on art and culture and an advisor at the Zagreb City Office for Culture".
+His uncle, Pavao Rudan was an anthropologist and a Croatian scholar who later became Secretary-General of the Croatian Academy of Sciences and Arts.
+Rudan's grandfather, Mario Rudan, was a judge on the Croatian Supreme Court, while his grandmother, Lucija (nee Perini) was a schoolteacher and a poet.
+The Rudan family originates from the village of Bogomolje on the island of Hvar, Croatia.